ShravanSomanna/Library_Management---mysql-php/README.md

           css
           php

-Note 'BOOKLEND' is not available and a query has to be added have it working
+Note 'BOOKLEND' is not available and a query has to be added to have it working

 # To run this project follow the steps given in the site
 # ->    https://studyopedia.com/php/php-installation/  and later open "mainPage.html" on localhost window